rperper/lsnode/README.md

 - Name: Enter any memorable name; in this example, use **nvm_lsnode**
 - Address: Enter a unique UDS file name in a directory that the Litespeed user has access to and is appropriate.
-An example would be `uds://tmp/lshttpd/lsnode2.sock` (which is different from the prior example).
+An example would be `uds://tmp/lshttpd/lsnode2.sock` (which is different from the prior sample).
 - Max Connections:  The sample uses **35**.
 - Environment: To use NVM and the Litespeed Node.js and NVM agents, specify the following environment variables: